rtbrick/bngblaster/docs/config.md

 `io-slots` | IO slots (ring size) | 1024
 `io-stream-max-ppi` | IO traffic stream max packets per interval | 32

-WARNING: Try to disable `qdisc-bypass` if BNG Blaster is not sending traffic!
-This issue was frequently seen on Ubuntu 20.04.
+The `tx-interval` and `rx-interval` should be set to at to at least `1.0` (1ms) if more precise timestamps are needed.
+This is recommended for IGMP join/leave or QoS delay measurements.

 The supported IO modes are listed with `bngblaster -v` but except `packet_mmap_raw` all other modes are currently considered as experimental.
-In the default mode (`packet_mmap_raw`) all packets are received in a ring buffer and send directly trough raw sockets.
+In the default mode (`packet_mmap_raw`) all packets are received in a packet_mmap ring buffer and send directly trough raw sockets.

+**WARNING**: Try to disable `qdisc-bypass` if BNG Blaster is not sending traffic!

 ### Network Interface